Strategy evolution on temporal hypergraphs

+However, from Eq.~(\ref{critical_r}), one cannot immediately deduce that increasing $n$ always leads to a lower $r_{C}$ because $q$ itself depends on $n$ in a complicated fashion.
+Previous studies indicate that sparser networks (lower network density) lead to a more pronounced aggregation phenomenon, representing smaller values of $q$ in connected static networks\cite{ohtsuki2006replicator,tarnita2009strategy,gomez2007dynamical,gomez2007paths}.
+As such, Eq.~(\ref{critical_r}) provides intuition about the effects of network density on the evolution of cooperation in public goods games, using $q$ as a proxy, but a more direct approach would be to study the effects of network density directly, which we turn to next.
-Previous studies indicate that a sparser network leads to a more pronounced aggregation phenomenon, representing a smaller $q$ \cite{ohtsuki2006replicator,tarnita2009strategy}.
-To better represent the connectivity between nodes, we use the concept of network density.
-First, we map the hypernetwork to an unweighted network.
-The traditional definition of network density is the ratio between the number of existing links and the number of possible links (i.e. $N(N-1)/2$).
-However, in a temporal hypernetwork, the subhypernetworks may not be connected, making the dynamics solely occur in each component.

-Here, we introduce the concept of connected density of networks to better capture the internal structure.
-For $i$th component with $N_i$ nodes and $L_i$ links, the density of the component is
+To better represent connectivity among the nodes, we use the concept of network density.
+First, we map the hypergraph to an unweighted network (i.e., projected network generated via expanding hyperedges into complete cliques).
+For example, the hypergraph in Fig.~\ref{fig:eg}b can be projected as the network in Fig.~\ref{fig:eg}a.
+The traditional definition of network density is the ratio between the number of existing links, $L$, and the number of possible links, $\binom{N}{2}$.
+In a temporal hypergraph, the subhypergraphs may not be connected, and this metric may no longer be applicable.
+Therefore, we use the concept of connected density of networks to capture the internal structure better.
+For the $i$th component with $N_i$ nodes and $L_i$ links, the density is $\rho_{i}=L_{i}/\binom{N_{i}}{2}$, which lies between $0$ and $1$.
+Note that we ignore the isolated nodes, as neither interaction nor dynamics occurs.

-which spans from 0 to 1. $\rho_i$ of an isolated node $i$ is defined as 0.